International Studies: Incoming

 Spring semester exchange: October 30

-When the Office of International Affairs receives your complete application by the deadline for exchange, it will be sent to the chairperson of the department in your major field of study (for example, Painting, Intermedia, Sculpture, Communication Design, etc.).
+When the International Studies office receives your complete application by the deadline for exchange, it will be sent to the chairperson of the department in your major field of study (Design Arts, Studio Arts & Media Arts).
 The department chairperson will review your application and will make the final decision regarding your acceptance for exchange at PNCA.

 As soon as the department chairperson reaches a decision on your application, the International Studies office will contact you and your home institution’s exchange or international office coordinator with the result.

 Two 16-week terms during the Fall (late August-mid December) & Spring (late January- mid May).

 Exchange students must enroll in a full-time course load of at least 12 credits.
 Students typically enroll in 15 credits (five classes) ; usually four studio classes and one academic class.
 Exchange students may take classes in their major area and in any other studio area for which they are qualified, space permitting.
 Studio classes generally meet once per week for six hours, and most academic classes meet once per week for three hours.
 Students should expect to spend approximately 45 hours per week engaged in learning activities both in and out of class.
 In most studio classes, students will create studio work and will participate in critiques and presentations.
 Exchange students are expected to attend all class meetings and complete all course work.
 Grades and credits will be awarded at the end of the semester.